Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-|Compressor intake valve failing||Low||A replacement valve + 1 hour labour||$120|
+|Compressor intake valve failing||Low||A replacement valve + 1-hour labor||$120|

-|Compressor pump pressure valve failing||Low||A replacement valve + 1 hour labour||$120|
+|Compressor pump pressure valve failing||Low||A replacement valve + 1-hour labor||$120|

-|Compressor gasket failure||Mid||A replacement gasket of a good quality (more costly) + 1 hour labour||$150|
+|Compressor gasket failure||Mid||A replacement gasket of good quality (more costly) + 1-hour labor||$150|

-|Compressor piston seal failure||Mid||Replacement piston rings + a good few hours labour to disassemble the pump||$300|
+|Compressor piston seal failure||Mid||Replacement piston rings + a good few hours labor to disassemble the pump||$300|

-|Tank check valve is compromised||Low||A replacement check valve + 1 hour labour||$120|
+|The tank check valve is compromised||Low||A replacement check valve + 1-hour labor||$120|

 Low severity indicates a quick fix and your air compressor will be back up and running with no subsequent issues.
 High severity indicates a longer fix with damage done to other components within the system.